karthi190/DistributedCache/README.md

 dkv.replication.host_list=http://localhost:8002/dkv
 ```

-2. Export as an executable JAR with a name dkv.jar (can be done in a single click in an IDE) and Run from any machine!
+2. Export as an executable JAR with a name such as dkv.jar (can be done in a single click in an IDE) and Run from any machine!

 ```
 java -jar dkv.jar